 The islands in Greece are well known – and jam-packed in the summer.
-It’s hard to find a spot in the Mediterranean, where you can get away from the crowds, but these five lesser-known islands in Greece may just be your answer.
+It’s hard to find a spot in the Mediterranean where you can get away from the crowds, but these 11 lesser-known islands in Greece may be your answer.

 Try Out Windsurfing

 If you have a thirst for adrenaline, windsurfing is always the best solution.
+One of the closest islands to Santorini is Naxos.
 Because of the shallow waters, gorgeous slow waves, and nearly perfect wind conditions all the time, Naxos has become one of the best spots in all of Europe to try out the sport.

-That is what has made Naxos one of the most popular windsurfing destinations in Greece, especially in the summer, when the northern winds meet blue waves all around the island.
+That has made Naxos one of the most popular windsurfing destinations in Greece, especially in the summer, when the northern winds meet blue waves all around the island.

 The best windsurfing spots in Naxos are Laguna, Agios Georgios, Agios Prokopios, and Plaka.
-For the most ideal winds, talk with professionals at the camps where you rent the boards.
+Talk with professionals at the camps where you rent the boards for the ideal winds.
 They will likely provide lessons and be interested in your safety over everything.

 Explore The Nearby Mountain Villages

-Naxos town is the main city on the island and should be the highlight of your visit.
+Naxos town is the island’s central city and should be your visit’s highlight.
 There are many exciting things to see in this beautiful village, from the authentic structure and architecture to the beauty of the landscape and a pleasant stroll along the sea with numerous bars, cafes, and restaurants to stop in at.

 Halki is another village you can not miss.
-It is a picturesque village also in the northern part of the island, with Venetian towers and Byzantine churches that show the rich history of the island, and its age is just part of the charm.
+It is a picturesque village in the northern part of the island, with Venetian towers and Byzantine churches that show the island’s rich history, and its age is just part of the charm.

 Visit The Marvelous Doorway Leading To Nowhere

-The 2,500-year-old structure marks the doorway that “does not lead anywhere,” but was once the centerpiece to the temple of the Greek god, Apollo.
+The 2,500-year-old structure marks the doorway that “does not lead anywhere” but was once the centerpiece of the Greek god Apollo temple.
 The temple was built under the rule of Lygdamis when Naxos was an important cultural center of Greece.

-The doorway has been described to have magical powers and high spirits guarding it, especially at sunset.
+The doorway has been described as having magical powers and high spirits guarding it, especially at sunset.

 Hike To The Castle Of Chora